Nov 3, 2019

-Dreams are full of making the final day of a World Poker Tour Main Event, but it can soon become a nightmare when you look at your surrounding competition and see over $58 million in lifetime tournament earnings that include a World Champion, WSOP bracelets, and WPT titles.
+It is a player’s dream to reach the final day of a World Poker Tour Main Event.
+But it can become a nightmare when you’re surrounding competition has more than $58 million in lifetime tournament earnings that include multiple WPT titles and WSOP bracelets.

 For Halifax, Nova Scotia, native Geoffrey Hum who moved to Toronto, Ontario, in 2016, his dreams of becoming a WPT Champions Club member were solidified after overcoming one of the toughest final day fields the World Poker Tour has seen in a long time.